GensoKishi Metaverse (MV) Market Capitalization Reaches $10.08 Million

-GensoKishi Metaverse (MV) traded down 1.7% against the U.S. dollar during the 24 hour period ending at 21:00 PM Eastern on December 16th.
-One GensoKishi Metaverse token can currently be purchased for about $0.0504 or 0.00000120 BTC on major cryptocurrency exchanges.
-GensoKishi Metaverse has a market capitalization of $10.08 million and approximately $1.13 million worth of GensoKishi Metaverse was traded on exchanges in the last day.
-Over the last week, GensoKishi Metaverse has traded 10.6% higher against the U.S. dollar.
+GensoKishi Metaverse (MV) traded up 0.8% against the US dollar during the 1-day period ending at 17:00 PM ET on December 23rd.
+One GensoKishi Metaverse token can now be purchased for approximately $0.0504 or 0.00000115 BTC on major cryptocurrency exchanges.
+During the last week, GensoKishi Metaverse has traded 0.1% higher against the US dollar.
+GensoKishi Metaverse has a total market cap of $10.08 million and approximately $837,285.33 worth of GensoKishi Metaverse was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.